sonicavionics/sonicavionics.com/docs/blog/posts/2024/december/8/kicadvsaltium.md

 - I've experienced more crashes than Altium.
 Running tally of crashes: 10
 - Sometimes the footprints don't show up in the previewer windows when selecting a chip

+### Routing

+Altium has better routing.
+Dragging chips that already have traces around in Altium works much better than in KiCad

 ## Solidworks vs OnShape

 I'll do pros and cons of Solidworks